 This 4½ hour course includes moped rules and regulations, defensive riding techniques, protective clothing, and alcohol information.
 Any 15 year-old who wants to ride a moped on the street must complete this course to obtain a moped instruction permit.
 Anyone 16 or older with a valid driver’s license may legally ride a moped on-street.
 Students 14 years old are eligible to take this course, but must wait until they turn 15 years old to apply for the moped permit.

-Valerie Jordan, Support Staff
+Barb Hubley, Support Staff